Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases: Introduction

-Goodness-of-fit tests of the models we consider have received little attention until now. \cite{CFV15} propose a goodness-of-fit test for the $HER(\pg)$ model when independent and identically distributed (i.i.d.) copies of the graph are available.
-More recently, \cite{Lei16} and \cite{BiSa16} derived goodness-of-fit tests for the number of communities in stochastic block models by showing the asymptotic behavior of the largest singular value of a residual adjacency matrix.
-Their respective null models are $ER(p)$ in \cite{BiSa16} and an SBM with $K$ communities in \cite{Lei16} . \cite{YHA14} propose a test statistic for the goodness-of-fit of a given graphon function and use a Monte-Carlo sampling to approximate its null distribution.
+Goodness-of-fit tests of the models we consider have received little attention until recently. \cite{CFV15} propose a goodness-of-fit test for the $HER(\pg)$ model and\cite{Mau17} for the $\EGphi$ model, both when independent and identically distributed (i.i.d.) copies of the graph are available. \cite{Lei16} and \cite{BiSa16} derived goodness-of-fit tests for the number of communities in stochastic block models by showing the asymptotic behavior of the largest singular value of a residual adjacency matrix.
+Their respective null models are $ER(p)$ in \cite{BiSa16} and an SBM with $K$ communities in \cite{Lei16}. \cite{YHA14} proposed a test statistic for the goodness-of-fit of a given graphon function and used a Monte-Carlo sampling to approximate its null distribution.
+More recently, \cite{Gao17} proved the asymptotic normality of subgraph counts to test the $ER(p)$ model against an SBM.

 The paper is organized as follows.
 Section 2 is devoted to independent graph models and Section 3 to the the exchangeable ones.
-The performances of the proposed tests are assessed via a simulation study in Section 4.\\ More specifically, the asymptotic distribution of the degree mean square statistic under models $HER(\pg)$ and $\EGphi$ is derived Sections \ref{Sec:MeanSqDeg} and \ref{Sec:MeanSqDeg:Graphon}, respectively.
-The asymptotic normality under some specific sparsity regimes is studied in Sections \ref{Sec:Sparse} and \ref{Sec:Sparse:Graphon}.\\ In Section \ref{Sec:TestDMS}, we establish a test for the null hypothesis stating that $\Gcal$ arises from $\HERpgo$ and give its power.
-The last part of this section is devoted to the illustration of the HER goodness-of-fit test on some examples.\\ In the same manner, Section \ref{Sec:TestDMS:Graphon} deals with the EG model and its extensions, meaning the SBM and EDD model.
+The performances of the proposed tests are assessed via a simulation study in Section 4.
+More specifically, the asymptotic distribution of the degree mean square statistic under models $HER(\pg)$ and $\EGphi$ is derived Sections \ref{Sec:MeanSqDeg} and \ref{Sec:MeanSqDeg:Graphon}, respectively.
+The asymptotic normality under some specific sparsity regimes is studied in Sections \ref{Sec:Sparse} and \ref{Sec:Sparse:Graphon}.
+In Section \ref{Sec:TestDMS}, we establish a test for the null hypothesis stating that $\Gcal$ arises from $\HERpgo$ and give its power.
+The last part of this section is devoted to the illustration of the HER goodness-of-fit test on some examples.
+In the same manner, Section \ref{Sec:TestDMS:Graphon} deals with the EG model and its extensions, meaning the SBM and EDD model.